yoko-nori/yoko-nori/README.md

 Now I'm also studying web and design.

 <br>
-( I'm in Github training...
-But it's several times more fun than I imagined ! )

 (One month of GitHub training is over!
 I had a lot of fun, even though I kept fighting conflicts.)

 <br>